HealthResearchAuthority/rsp-iras-qa/README.md

 If you click the link to view the published Artifacts,

-You will see a page displaying the `cucumber-report` folder & `playwright-report` folder.
+You will see a page displaying the `test-report` folder and if you expand that folder,there is a sub folder with name `Day_Month_Year HHMM DeviceName_BrowserName` format.

+If you expand that folder, you can see `cucumber` folder & `playwright` folder.

 Click the html document in either to download and view the relevant report.